Al Buell pinup artist

 He ended his commercial career around 1965 and went on to paint fine-art subjects including landscapes and portrait commissions.
 He remained active until 1993 when he was injured in an accident.

-Al Buell biography borrowed from The Great American Pinup by Charles G. Martignette & Louis K. Meisel.
+Al Buell biography borrowed from The Great American Pin-Up by Charles G Martignette & Louis K Meisel.